Masatada Ishii

-Masatada Ishii (石井 正忠, Ishii Masatada) is a Japanese professional football manager and former player who played as a midfielder.
-He is the head coach of Thai League 1 club BG Pathum United.
+Masatada Ishii (石井 正忠, Ishii Masatada) is a Japanese professional football manager for Japan women's national football team and former player who played as a midfielder.

 Playing career

 Ishii was born in Ichihara on 1 February 1967.
 After graduating from Juntendo University, he joined Japan Soccer League club NTT Kanto in 1989.
 He played many matches from first season.
 He moved to Sumitomo Metal (later Kashima Antlers) in 1991.
 In 1992, Japan Soccer League was folded and a new league, J1 League, was founded.
 In 1993, the club won the 2nd place J1 League and Emperor's Cup.
 However he could hardly play any matches from 1996.
 He moved to Avispa Fukuoka in 1998.
 He retired at the end of the 1998 season.

 Managerial career

 Kashima Antlers

 After retirement, Ishii became a coach for Kashima Antlers in 1999.
-He served mainly as a physical coach.
+He served mainly as a fitness coach for the team until 2012 where he serve as the assistant manager under Toninho Cerezo.
 In July 2015, manager Toninho Cerezo was sacked and Ishii replaced him as manager.
 He was the first Japanese manager of the club for the first time in 21 years since Masakatsu Miyamoto in 1994 (except caretaker Takashi Sekizuka in 1998 and 1999).
 In October, the club won the champions 2015 J.League Cup.
 In 2016, the club won the champions J1 League and qualify for 2016 Club World Cup.
 He was also elected J.League Manager of the Year.
 At Club World Cup, the club became the first Asian team to reach the Club World Cup final.
 In the final, after a 2–2 draw against European champions Real Madrid after 90 minutes, they were beaten 4–2 after extra time.
 However the club performance is bad in 2017, he was sacked in May 2017.